Snoqualmie River (Middle Fork - Upper): Dingford Creek to MF Trailhead

 TAKE-OUT

 • Middle Fork Trailhead: Take Exit 34 off I-90 and drive north on 468th Ave past the truck stop.
 In 0.5 miles, turn right onto Middle Fork Road.
-Start your trip odometer and watch for milepost signs.
-Continue on the road to mile 11.5 and Middle Fork Campground.
+Proceed to mile 11.5 and the signed entrance is on the right.
 There are several large parking lots and toilets.
-Consolidate into high-clearance vehicles for the rocky road ahead to the put in.
-From the river, shortly after the Taylor River comes in from the right you will come to Gateway Bridge at the Middle Fork Trailhead.
+From the river, shortly after the Taylor River merges from the right, the wooden arch footbridge comes into view.
 The take out is on the downstream side of the footbridge on river left.
-There is a use trail up to the bridge.
+There is a convenient use trail up to the bridge.

 PUT-IN